-Dead whale found on bow of cruise ship entering Alaska port
+Dead whale found on bow of Alaska cruise ship

 Anchorage, Alaska — A veterinary pathologist worked Monday to determine what killed a juvenile fin whale discovered Monday on the bow of a cruise ship entering an Alaska port.